null

 Mar 6th 2024

 Philip Lange/shutterstock.com Diesel engines run on highly compressed air and fuel.
 The turbocharger on a diesel engine increases airflow via compression so more can fit inside the combustion chamber.
-This produces more energy for faster acceleration, fewer emissions and better fuel …
+This produces more energy for faster acceleration, fewer emissions and better fuel efficiency.
+Acc …